 Fabry disease in Adult

 As Fabry disease is an inherited disease, the onset of symptoms begins in early childhood.
 However, a diagnosis is typically not made until much later in life for the first family member diagnosed with the disease.
-Other affected family members are often diagnosed at an earlier age.
+Other affected family members are often diagnosed earlier.

-- Early childhood sees the onset of the burning pain of the hands and feet, which begins between the ages of 5 and 7.
-Abdominal pain and diarrhea, hypohidrosis, poor growth, and then angiokeratomas develop between the ages of 5 and 13.
+- Early childhood sees the onset of burning pain of the hands and feet between the ages of 5 and 7 years.
+Abdominal pain and diarrhea, hypohidrosis, poor growth, and then angiokeratomas develop between the ages of 5 and 13 years.

 - The second cluster of symptoms begins in early adulthood, with impairment of renal function beginning as proteinuria.

-- Lastly, there is the onset of cerebrovascular manifestations including conduction disturbances and progressively worsening renal function.
+- Lastly comes the onset of cerebrovascular manifestations, including conduction disturbances and progressively worsening renal function.